Credits: 3 credits

 In addition to teaching at Cornell, Hritz has taught at the China University of Political Science and Law in Changping and the Cornell Prison Education Program at Cayuga Correctional Facility in New York.

 Hritz has authored numerous journal articles, book chapters, and book reviews and is the recipient of several grants and fellowships, including the College of Human Ecology's Martha E. Foulk Fellowship.

-Karen "Casey" Carr just retired as the associate dean of students for mental health awareness at Cornell University and advisor to Cornell Minds Matter, a student-run mental health advocacy group.
+Karen "Casey" Carr recently retired from her positions as the associate dean of students for mental health awareness at Cornell University and advisor to Cornell Minds Matter, a student-run mental health advocacy group.
 She received her undergraduate degree from Cornell in 1974 and her master's in social work from Syracuse University.

 Her career experience includes the Tompkins County Probation Department, Elmira Psychiatric Hospital, Cornell Empathy, Assistance and Referral Service, and sixteen years in private practice.
 She is passionate about helping students become more resilient while they learn about psychology and mental health.
 This will be her twenty-fifth year teaching the summer seminar.

 "This was the best-spent summer of my life.
 The courses and professors were great, and the friendships I made will last well beyond the summer.
 This was an amazing opportunity to spend time at a top-tier school and get a glimpse of what college life might be like."

 "Summer College allowed me to experience many new things.
 This was my first time being alone and independent, so I had to figure things out on my own, without my parents there to help me.
 I made friends and created many memories that I will cherish for a long time.
 The experience has taught me a lot. " — Xinni Chen